Kennesaw, Georgia

 Kennesaw is a suburban city northwest of Atlanta in Cobb County, Georgia, United States, located within the greater Atlanta metropolitan area.
 Known from its original settlement in the 1830s until 1887 as Big Shanty, it became Kennesaw under an 1887 charter.
 According to the 2020 census, Kennesaw had a population of 33,036, a 10.9% increase in population over the preceding decade.
 Kennesaw has an important place in railroad history.
 During the Civil War, Kennesaw was the staging ground for the Great Locomotive Chase on April 12, 1862.
 Kennesaw is home to Kennesaw State University, an R2 research institution and the third-largest public university in the state of Georgia.

 Etymology

 The name "Kennesaw" is derived from the Cherokee word Ganisahv (Cherokee spelling: ᎦᏂᏌᎲ), meaning 'cemetery' or 'burial ground'.

 History

 As the Western and Atlantic Railroad was being built in the late 1830s, shanty towns arose to house the workers.
 These were near a big spring.
 A grade up from the Etowah River became known as "the big grade to the shanties", then "Big Shanty Grade", and finally "Big Shanty".
-It was officially incorporated as the city of Kennsaw in 1887.
+It was officially incorporated as the city of Kennesaw in 1887.